ervandew/eclim/src/doc/content/vim/python/django.rst

 **End Tag Completion**

-Using the <a href="#HtmlDjangoUserBodyElements">**g:HtmlDjangoUserBodyElements**</a>
-setting along with the pre-configured default list of body elements, eclim includes support for auto completion of ending template tags when you type an '{%e' or '{% e'.
+Using the :ref:`g:HtmlDjangoUserBodyElements <htmldjangouserbodyelements>` setting along with the pre-configured default list of body elements, eclim includes support for auto completion of ending template tags when you type an '{%e' or '{% e'.

 .. _DjangoFind: